James Hardie Industries plc research snapshot

 $40 to $45

-More likely if organic volumes recover, AZEK cost and commercial synergies land as planned, fiscal 2027 adjusted EBITDA reaches the high end of the $1.45 to $1.50 billion guide, free cash flow exceeds $500 million, leverage falls toward 2.0x, and the market awards JHX a high-20s earnings multiple on growing adjusted EPS.
+More likely if Q1 execution momentum extends, organic volumes keep recovering, AZEK cost and commercial synergies land as planned, fiscal 2027 adjusted EBITDA reaches the high end of the $1.45 to $1.50 billion guide, free cash flow exceeds $500 million, leverage falls toward 2.0x, and the market awards JHX a high-20s earnings multiple on growing adjusted EPS.

 Base case

-More likely if net sales grow roughly in line with the $5.25 to $5.41 billion fiscal 2027 sales guide, adjusted EBITDA compounds in the mid-single-digit to high-single-digit range from the adjusted base, channel inventory normalizes, and the stock trades near a low-20s multiple on adjusted earnings.
+More likely if net sales grow roughly in line with the $5.25 to $5.41 billion fiscal 2027 sales guide and consensus near $5.5 billion, adjusted EBITDA compounds from the adjusted base, channel inventory stays normal, and the stock trades near a low-20s multiple on forward adjusted earnings near $1.28.

 Bearish case